Hard Quiz: Format

 Each episode of Hard Quiz features four contestants, each of whom has selected a specialist subject area.
 No subject area (including those selected in "Tom's Round") may be used more than once.
 Each correct answer is worth 5 points, while each wrong answer costs 5 points.

 Expert Round

 The contestants, in turn, each receive five questions regarding their specialist subject areas.
 They must buzz in to respond and are locked out of a question if they got it wrong or took too long to give an answer, giving the other players a chance to answer.
 A contestant may attempt to answer a question from another contestant's subject area.
-This is known as "The Steal".
+This is known as "Stealing an answer".
 If a Steal is successful, the contestant receives 10 points but will only lose 5 points for an incorrect Steal attempt (in series 1, a failed Steal resulted in the contestant losing 10 points).